Cleaning In Healthcare Facilities

-The proper cleaning and sanitation of any and all healthcare facilities is incredibly important.
+The proper cleaning and sanitation of any and all healthcare facilities are incredibly important.
 So much that it could save numerous lives.
-Now, cleaning of healthcare facilities isn’t an easy or simple task.
+Now, cleaning healthcare facilities isn't an easy or simple task.
 There are many steps and protocols to follow in order to keep a healthcare facility clean and to keep viruses and bacteria from being spread from person to person, surface to surface, and room to room.

-The most important steps to follow, though, is wearing the proper PPE and following proper hand hygiene.
+The most important steps to follow, though, are wearing the proper PPE and following proper hand hygiene.
 These two steps can significantly reduce the spread of germs and diseases from one room to the next and person to person.
-You may not realize just how easy it is to spread things around because you can’t see the microorganisms with your naked eye, but they are always present unless you follow the proper protocols.
+You may not realize just how easy it is to spread things around because you can't see the microorganisms with your naked eye, but they are always present unless you follow the proper protocols.